 Travel Health Plus has its own group liaison nurse.

-A seasoned and experienced traveller herself, Helen’s role is to discuss, guide and customise our services to meet the needs of each group.
+A seasoned and experienced traveller herself, whose role is to guide and customise our services to meet the needs of each group.

 Over the years we have found that the best outcome is when we liaise early with group coordinators.
 With our extensive experience in travel medicine, our health advice is not just based on ‘general’ country recommendations but takes into consideration all aspects of travel including country and region specific destinations, past medical history, accommodation and group activities.

 Once we have established a health plan for the group, a profile is set up in the clinic and all subsequent participants who attend for a consultation receive clear and most importantly, consistent medical advice.

 Our staff are friendly and helpful, and eager to make this as easy a process for you as possible and all our vaccines and medications are kept on site to minimise the number of consultations required.

 You are welcome to give the clinic a ring but it is often easier (especially for teachers) to make first contact by email.
 Let us know as much about your trip as you can.
 Include numbers and age of participants, an itinerary if you have one already and most importantly departure date.
 One of our staff will then get back in touch with you.

 There is no out of pocket expense on consultation fees for school and university students.

 Travel vaccines are generally not covered by Medicare but we keep our prices competitive.
 All vaccines and travel health related medications and products are conveniently kept onsite (to reduce the need for repeat visits).

 Participants can of course make individual appointments.
 This is often easier due to busy lives!